Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Efficiency-Disparity tradeoff: counterfactual simulations

-Lenders, indexed by $j$, arrive to the platform and observe available borrowers.
-They choose the option that maximizes their utility: a borrower or the outside option.
-The utility associated with choosing one of the borrowers is written:
+Lenders who decide to participate observe the realized choice set of borrowers and choose the option that maximizes their utility.
+The utility associated with choosing one of the borrowers is